Do you want to explore Bulgaria? This 5-day road trip itinerary will show you some of the must-see places in Bulgaria!

 Bulgaria might sound like an exotic place to travel to in Europe, and you might be right if you’re coming from really far away.
 But as a general rule, Bulgaria is not that different from other European nations, and it’s quite similar to the other Eastern European countries.

 Bulgarian roads are generally in good condition.
 Note that Bulgaria doesn’t have many highways, and most of the places from this Bulgaria trip are connected by national and European roads.
 That’s why most roads only have one lane in each direction.

 Driving in Bulgaria is generally safe.
 Make sure to always follow the rules, and you won’t have any issues.
 Make sure to not exceed the speed limit when driving in Bulgaria.
 Most roads have many mobile radars placed on them, and dealing with the Bulgarian police isn’t easy to do since they do not speak English.

 This Bulgaria road trip has come to an end

-I hope this Bulgaria road trip itinerary will help you plan your 1 week in Bulgaria or at least give you an idea of all the wonderful places to visit in Bulgaria.
+I hope this Bulgaria road trip itinerary will help you plan your one week in Bulgaria or at least give you an idea of all the wonderful places to visit in Bulgaria.

 Of course, there are so many more other tours of Bulgaria that you can do, but this is a good start if you want to cover as much as possible.

-Disclaimer: This trip was organised by the Bulgarian Ministry of Tourism.
+Disclaimer: This trip was organized by the Bulgarian Ministry of Tourism.
 However, everything I wrote and mentioned in this blog post is my own opinion.